GrinonBarrett/Taksidos/Core Rules/8=Spells and Magic/1=Basic Spells (187) .md

 * Casting time is reduced by 2 actions

 **Critical Failure**: You conjure the starfall over yourself, wherever you are when it resolves.
 You count as a number of creatures equal to the spell's tier for the purpose of determining how many attacks are directed at you.
 For example, a 5th tier spell will attack you as 5 individual creatures- potentially causing a great number of attacks against you.

+#### Stranging

+**Minimum Tier**: 3

+**Casting Time**: 5 actions

+**Duration**: Spellcheck result + spell tier rounds

+**Effect**: You produce a 1 yard diameter sphere of translucent fog or smoke which eminates from you.
+At the end of each phase, the fog spreads out 1 foot in all directions.
+Creatures which you are not familiar with where either breathe in the medium or are half in the medium are subject to a psychic attack at the end of the phase.
+This cannot affect mindless creatures, ephemera, or eldritch creatures.

+If the spellcheck was a critical success, the caster is aware of the location of any creature so affected by this spell.

+**At Higher Tiers**: In addition to the above noted benefits, for each tier beyond minimum, the caster may choose to have the fog/smoke manifest an additional foot outwards when the spell is cast or increase the maximum duration by 2 rounds.

+**Critical Failure**: The fog centers on you, inficting a psychic attack against you.
+If the attack would qualify to damage armor or the attack result is the same as the spell's tier- you accrue spell sickness equal to the spell's tier.

 #### Stupify